-Whether you are charging where you park, upon arrival, or on the road, push the button on the mobile connector to open your charge port.
-You can also open the charge port by pressing on the port cover when your car is unlocked.
+Push the button on the Tesla charging connector to open your charge port.
+You can also open the charge port from the car’s touchscreen or by pressing on the port cover when your car is unlocked.
 White color indicator means your car is ready for charging.
 After plugging in, a blue color indicator means your car is preparing to charge.
 When the indicator turns green, charging is in-progress.

 How do I activate Summon?

 Summon is an autopilot feature that opens your garage door to enter or exit, park and shut down.
 This eliminates the need to squeeze in and out of tight parking spaces.
 Enable Summon on the touchscreen through Controls > Settings >Driver Assistance > Summon > ON.
 For thorough instructions, we encourage all new owners to review the Driver Assistance section in the owner’s manual.
 Learn more about using Summon in your Tesla.

 What is Autopilot and how do I operate it?

 All new Tesla cars come standard with the most advanced driver assistance capabilities, designed to provide enhanced safety and convenience for a stress-free driving experience.
 These include emergency braking, front collision warning and side collision warning.
 Learn more about Tesla Autopilot.

 If equipped with Enhanced Autopilot, your Tesla will match speed to traffic conditions, keep within a lane, automatically change lanes without requiring driver input, transition from one freeway to another, exit the freeway when your destination is near, self-park when near a parking spot and be summoned to and from your garage.